atikarahmah/Sales-Analysis/README.md

 # Sales-Analysis
 As part of a Business Intelligence initiative, I developed a dynamic sales analysis dashboard using PostgreSQL for data querying and Power BI for visualization.
 The dashboard provided real-time insights into sales trends, product distribution, and business performance.
-It enabled stakeholders to mon
+It enabled stakeholders to monitor performance indicators and supported data-driven strategies to optimize distribution and sales growth.

 PT Sejahtera Bersama is a trading company engaged in the distribution and sale of various product categories such as Robots, Drones, Books, and more.
 With a wide sales coverage across multiple cities in Indonesia, the company faces several strategic challenges, including:
 1. Monitoring and evaluating sales performance effectively
 2. Optimizing product distribution across regions